Introduction

 - Obtain acceptance

-– Send report to Coordinator
+- Send report to Architecture Review Coordinator

-– Describes deliverables, quality, and fitness-for
+- Contents: Describe deliverables, quality, and fitness-for-purpose requirements for development.

-Types of Contracts – Statement of Architecture Work
+- Statement of Architecture Work

 - Contract between Architecture Design and Development Partners